scottburton11/burger-time/README.md

 GMs can set the food item name (default "Rations").
 ### Hunger
 Burger Time maintains an ActiveEffect for players afflicted by hunger.
 It adds a level of exhaustion for each 24 hour period beyond their hunger threshold, up to a maximum (default 2).

+## Troubleshooting
+Since hunger timers depend on the game's world time, players won't see any notifications unless the game clock advances.
+There are a few ways this can happen:

+* The [game timer is actively running](https://gitlab.com/tposney/about-time/-/blob/master/GettingStarted.md#time-passing), using `game.Gametime.startRunning()`.
+This is how Burger Time is designed to be used.
+* You manually advance the clock, using About Time's clock widget, `game.advanceTime()`, or some other method.

+Burger Time may behave weirdly if the clock has never run.
+When in doubt, use the `resetHunger` method (below) to reinitialize an actor.
 ## GM Macros
 The following useful macros are available for GMs:
 * `BurgerTime.resetHunger(actor)` - Resets all BurgerTime flags, and removes any ActiveEffects.